Tennis Leg - Calf Muscle Injury

 What You Can Do!

-Your doctor has given have conservative treatments before even suggesting surgery.
+After proper diagnosis of tennis leg syndrome, your doctor will assess your particular case and determine a course of action.
+In most cases, a conservative treatment protocol will be enough to heal the injury, though in cases such as significant tearing or a fully ruptured calf muscle, surgery is pretty much a guarantee.
 It is generally understood by doctors and surgeons, that surgery will introduce more scar tissue into the any already damaged tissue.
-This added scar tissue will be problematic, requiring more physical therapy and conservative treatment options post-surgery.
-If not dealt with properly, your tennis leg injury could end up in worse condition than before the surgery!
+This added scar tissue will be problematic, requiring more PT and conservative treatment options post-surgery.
+If not dealt with properly, your calf muscle injury could end up in worse condition than before the surgery!
 This is why surgery is only performed as a last resort.

 The 1st step for conservative treatment of your injury when treating conservatively or even after surgery is to reduce swelling to "open up" the area for more blood flow.
 Anyone in the health-care business knows that your blood supplies the oxygen and much needed nutrients required for your body to heal naturally after surgery.
 This is why doctors and surgeons recommend cold compression within the first 72 hours of an injury and following surgery.

-This is important because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue cells begin to break-down.
-Without cold compression cellular break-down and tissue damage continues as the cells don't get the oxygen they need to survive.
+Cold is important for recent injuries because once blood vessels are blocked or damaged, they can no longer carry oxygenated blood through the tissue and tissue begin to break-down.
+Without cold compression, tissue continues to break down as they cannot access the oxygen they need to survive.
 By limiting the amount of damage done to your tissue, you also limit the amount of healing that needs to occur.
 This is a very important step to heal injuries faster and with less pain!
 This is why you need to treat your injury as soon as possible, when you notice pain / swelling / inflammation, directly after a re-injury or surgery.
 Applying a Cold Compress or Ice Pack right away will stop the damage immediately and unblock your blood vessels to let your body's natural blood flow in to start healing the tissue.

 - After exercise, workouts or activity of any kind to prevent re-injury.